Dan2204/FlightSurety-Assignment/README.md

 -------------------------------<br/>

-You will need to clone both this repository and the FlightSurety_Dapp repository.<br/>
+You will need to clone both this repository and the FlightSurety_Dapp repository (The dapp sits inside the main truffle folder).<br/>

 Clone THIS repository first, then cd into the FlightSurety-Assignment project folder.<br/>